-To register your business with the City of Philadelphia, you’ll need to determine your business structure, obtain a business tax account number from the City, and apply for a Commercial Activity License.
+To register your business with the City of Philadelphia, you’ll need to determine your business structure, get a business tax account number from the City, and apply for a Commercial Activity License.

 Determine your business structure

-If you are unsure about what to do, we recommend consulting a professional accountant or attorney when determining your business structure.
-The Internal Revenue Service (IRS) also offers a wealth of information about starting a new business.
+If you’re unsure what to do, we recommend consulting a professional accountant or attorney.
+The U.S. Internal Revenue Service (IRS) also offers a wealth of information about starting a new business.

 Get an Employer Identification Number

 It’s appropriate to use a Social Security Number if your business is being registered as an individual, limited liability individual, or estate.
-If your business is a corporation, partnership, limited liability corporation, or limited liability partnership, however, it’s necessary to register for and obtain an EIN through the IRS.
+If your business is a corporation, partnership, limited liability corporation, or limited liability partnership, it’s necessary to register for and get an EIN through the IRS.

 Get a City tax account number